 The more years practice a therapist has, the more experience they have and the greater likelihood they have previously helped people in your situation.
 On the other hand, a less experienced therapist may have a drive and a freshness lacking in their more established colleagues.

 Ask the prospective therapist how much experience they have in working with people in your situation.
 Whilst you don’t need to go into specifics or detail, just tell them you are feeling stressed, depressed or that you feel you need help with alcohol.
 Most experienced therapists will have encountered the most common issues multiple times.

 These are the bare minimum questions you should ask.
 In many cases, after asking them you will probably have a firm idea about how you feel.
 If you want to get even deeper though, then you could ask them some more personal questions such as, why they became a therapist, or whether they have ever been in therapy themselves.

 Of course, you should also take this opportunity to get the admin bottomed out and confirm how much they charge, how flexible they are (in terms of fees and appointments) and what their cancellation policy is.

-If you are considering starting online therapy then the process is quite different.
+If you are considering starting with virtual therapy then the process is quite different.